 Recording Doncaster’s wildlife since 1880

-The society’s aims are to encourage interest in all aspects of natural history and to promote the conservation of wildlife and the protection of habitats, mainly within the area covered by the Doncaster Metropolitan Borough.
+The society’s aims are to continue to document, educate and encourage an interest in all aspects of natural history and to promote the conservation of wildlife and the protection of habitats, mainly within the area covered by the Doncaster Metropolitan Borough.
 Founded in 1880 as the Doncaster Scientific Society, we hold an extensive archive spanning 125 years.

-The society is affiliated to the Yorkshire Naturalists Union and all our records are submitted to the Doncaster Biological Centre
+The society is affiliated to the Yorkshire Naturalists Union and all our records are submitted to the Doncaster Local Records Centre

 Membership of the society is £7 per annum

 Officials of the Society for the year 2019

 |Other Committee Members||Derek Allen (minutes secretary)